marcelmaatkamp/rabbitmq-dns2geo/README.md

 # rabbitmq-dns2geo
-nodejs DNS to geo converter written in typescript
+nodejs DNS to geo converter written in typescript, hardcoded for a demonstrator application

 to install: